You know how some people tie their happiness into seeing other people create dreams, achieve goals, and realize success?

-You’ll see in the links below that he’s all over the place.
+And you’ll see in the links below that he’s all over the place.
 That’s a good thing because Robin likes to engage people on different platforms, through different mediums, and on many topics.

-Both he and I share a love for the spoken word though.
+Both he and I share a love for the spoken word, though.
 But we do differ on some key ideas.

 For example, we differ on how much you need to laser target a specific niche to be successful online.
 And we also disagree about the usefulness of Seth Godin’s books (I’m in the minority on that one, though).